//

 Let's discuss your EHR project needs!

-Chetu is a US-based software development company with established experience in healthcare IT and EHR customization projects.
-The company works with healthcare providers, medical billing companies, and software vendors to extend or tailor existing EHR and EMR systems.
-Its services often include practice management integrations, revenue cycle workflows, interoperability support, and specialty-specific module development.
-Chetu is typically engaged by mid-sized healthcare organizations that need structured customization rather than full greenfield EHR architecture.
+Chetu is a US-based software company founded in 2000, with established experience in healthcare IT and EHR customization.
+It works with providers, medical billing companies, and software vendors to extend or tailor existing EHR and EMR systems.

 Globant

 Globant operates globally and brings enterprise-scale engineering and digital transformation expertise.
-In healthcare, it supports large modernization initiatives, including cloud migration, interoperability platforms, and integration-heavy system transformations that may include EHR ecosystems.
-While not exclusively focused on EHR development, its strength lies in managing complex, multi-system environments and enterprise governance.
-Large provider networks or health systems undergoing infrastructure transformation may find its global delivery capabilities aligned with broader IT strategies.
+In healthcare, it supports large modernization initiatives, including cloud migration, interoperability platforms, and integration-heavy transformations that may include EHR ecosystems.

 Orases

-Orases is a US-based custom software development firm with experience building HIPAA-compliant healthcare systems.
-The company focuses on tailored engineering solutions, including custom platforms that may integrate with or extend EHR functionality.
-It emphasizes structured project governance and controlled delivery environments, which can appeal to organizations requiring clearly defined scope and compliance alignment.
-Orases is often selected by healthcare organizations that prioritize structured custom builds over off-the-shelf adaptations.
+Orases is a US-based custom software firm founded in 2000, with experience building HIPAA-compliant healthcare systems.
+It focuses on tailored engineering, including custom platforms that integrate with or extend EHR functionality.

 Future Processing

-Future Processing is a European engineering company that supports healthcare organizations through secure software development and modernization initiatives.
-Its work often includes legacy system replacement, cloud migration, and interoperability-focused projects that interact with EHR environments.
-The company emphasizes scalable architecture and data security, which are critical in regulated healthcare settings.
-It is frequently engaged by organizations modernizing aging platforms or improving integration layers around core clinical systems.
+Future Processing is a European engineering company founded in 2000 in Gliwice, Poland, supporting healthcare organizations through secure software development and modernization.
+Its work often touches legacy replacement, cloud migration, and interoperability around core clinical systems.

 ELEKS